Advising EEA workers and self-employed people

 A woman who gives up work because of the physical constraints of her pregnancy or of the aftermath of childbirth remains a worker provided that she is able to return to work, or find another job, within a reasonable period after the birth of her child: St Prix v SSWP (C-507/12 CJEU) and SSWP v SFF [2016] AACR 16.

 The situation of former workers who become pregnant is more complicated.
 The DWP often advises women in the late stages of pregnancy to stop signing on as available for work.
 But this can mean the worker loses her worker status unless they are 'temporarily unable to work due to illness' (which may be the case if the pregnancy is complicated or there is, for example, high blood pressure).
 Likewise, once the child is born, the mother is often encouraged to stop claiming as unemployed which also results in the loss of worker status.
-The DWP has said that it will revise its procedures as a result of a serious review case into a child's death that arose from the consequential loss of benefits.

 A single parent with a young child or a pregnant woman who claims universal credit should be awarded it, because even though she is exempt from the full work-related requirements she retains her worker status if she registers her intention to seek work: SSWP v Elmi [2011] EWCA Civ 1403.